Welcome to NZIM, the home of leadership

 Develop your leadership capabilities with People Performance, Personal Capability and Senior Leadership programmes, preferential rates for NZIM subscribers.
 Available in Christchurch and selected programmes in Auckland.View CoursesNZIM Emerging Leaders

-An accelerated development pathway for ambitious young leaders in this 3-module, market-leading programme.
+An accelerated development pathway for ambitious leaders in this 3-module, market-leading programme.
 Gain knowledge and share experience as you understand your own influence, effective leadership and strategic vision.View CoursesSenior Leadership

 NZIM's Senior Leadership programme helps experienced leaders develop strategic thinking, change management and leadership psychology skills.
 Learn from experts and network with peers across NZ.View Courses